 - Avoid These Pitfalls – When you’re selecting the name of your travel blog to avoid these problems:

 - Don’t pigeonhole yourself: Unless you plan on sticking to the same niche be careful.
-That destination are weary to work with the words “broke,” “dirtbag,” or “backpacker” in the name.
+That destination is weary to work with the words “broke,” “dirtbag,” or “backpacker” in the name.

 - No hyphens or numbers: If you can’t tell someone the name of your blog without explaining the spelling of the URL you’ve messed up.

-- No misspellings: Same as above, plus it comes across unprofessional.
+- No misspellings: Same as above, plus it comes across as unprofessional.